alvaro-cuesta/clojoban/README.md

 You can see a working embedded copy at [my Programming & Code Golf user profile](http://codegolf.stackexchange.com/users/4685/lvaro-cuesta).
 Also, there's an embedded copy at [Create a User-Profile Mini-Game](http://codegolf.stackexchange.com/questions/5933/create-a-user-profile-mini-game) (although there are some known [limitations](https://github.com/alvaro-cuesta/clojoban#limitations).)

+## Contributing

+If you know Clojure, just [fork Clojoban!](https://github.com/alvaro-cuesta/clojoban/fork) and let me know if you pulled something off.
+Remember checking the [license](https://github.com/alvaro-cuesta/clojoban#license).

+You can also contribute levels.
+See the [example levels](https://github.com/alvaro-cuesta/clojoban/tree/master/resources/levels) to get the feel about the format.
+There's an `:author` tag you might want to use (authorship will be shown in-game.)

+Of course, anyone contributing will be credited accordingly.

 ## Limitations

 #### Anchors